OctopusDeploy/blog/blog/2021-06/azure-app-service-step/index.md

 ![Octopus, a zip file and Azure logo connected in the clouds](img-blog-azure-app-service-zip-deploy-2021.png)

 Octopus 2021.1 includes a new _Deploy an Azure App Service_ step.
-This delivers major improvements for deploying Azure web applications including:
+This step delivers major improvements for deploying Azure web applications, including:

 - Deploying to Linux app service plans (without obscure configuration hacks).
 - Deploying container images.